jcncaron/Implementez-un-modele-de-scoring/README.md

 Notebooks in this repository:
 -----------------------------
+* Scoring_PyCharm-master : Directory containing codes to deploy an API concerning the ability of a single customer to repay or not his loan
 * EDA (Exploratory Data Analysis) : Analysis of the different datasets
 * Feature Engineering : pre-processing, feature engineering, merging datasets, further EDA
 * Modelling : modelling with different machine learning algorithms, evaluation of models, optimization of best model